ERCO Conical Pendant Lamp

 Other versions: This ERCO conical pendant lamp exists in several colours.

 Similar lamps were made by the German company HoSo (Hoffmeister & Sohn).
 Also, Philips produced many lamps in this style.
 This lamp has no label but it has all the ERCO looks.
 Red & white Bakelite sockets are typical for lamps made by this company at that period, also the used parts and canopy.
 Do you have a better idea about this pendant lamp?
-Please use the contact form and make this website more complete.
+Please let us know through the contact form and help improve the websites exactitude.

 ERCO was founded in 1934 by Arnold Reininger (1907-2003), Karl Reeber and Paul Buschhaus in Lüdenscheid, Germany.
 The company name ERCO represents a phonetic abbreviation of the founding name “Reininghaus & Co.“.